peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 ---
-title: "Signalling a Zone Cut to Nowhere in the DNS"
+title: "Signalling a Delegation to Nowhere in the DNS"
 #abbrev: "TODO - Abbreviation"
 category: std